 A definition of “customer success management” (CSM) is needed before offering tips on its implementation.
 Fundamentally it’s a deliberate strategy for maximizing the value of customers in a sustainable and long-term manner.
 The “deliberate” part is important because it means a company has to actively manage their business-customer relationships.
 They must consider these relationships as actual assets that must be nurtured and allowed to grow.
 How is CSM different than customer service?
-It’s proactive not reactive.
+It’s proactive, not reactive.
 The business is taking steps to improve the customer’s journey, not just providing fixes to problems or answering inquiries.
 The people running CSM programs understand the role requires a mindset shift away from the company’s success to the customer (with the company of course gaining in the long run.)

 SaaS Models and Customer Success

 Within the software world, the need for a focus on CSM rose in step with SaaS solutions.
 Legacy software programs required clients to buy a huge number of seats and then embark on a lengthy on-premise installation process.
-This required a sizable capital investment, and essentially caused “lock-in” for many firms that couldn’t afford to get rid of an underperforming solution.
+This required sizeable capital investment and essentially caused “lock-in” for many firms that couldn’t afford to get rid of an underperforming solution.
 With SaaS, companies could instead use a solution for a year, and then easily move to another vendor if it didn’t work out.
 And the pace of innovation and change means a year is an eternity in terms of the development of new features, so a new player that comes out might have the coolest new features and cleanest UI.
 It’s a completely new industry, where consumers have the freedom of choice and will drop you quickly if you underperform.

 CSM in the software context is about making sure every customer gets the max value from their engagement with the company.
 Once they see this value equation then they’re more willing to renew contracts, expand their service package, and ignore the inroads from the competition.
 You also have to develop an understanding of how and when your customers use your solution.
 This knowledge will inform all of your CSM-related decisions because everything should relate to the customer’s actual experience and desires.